Innovating in the "Perfect Storm"

 By Rowan Gibson

 Whoa!
 This is the big one!
 Most of us have weathered economic storms before, but nobody has ever seen anything like this.
-Forget the Asian financial meltdown of 1997, the dot-com implosion of 2000-2001, the blistering financial scandals of 2002 (a la Enron, WorldCom et al), and the three-year, post 9/11 global recession that finally abated in 2003.
+Forget the Asian financial meltdown of 1997, the dot-com implosion of 2000-2001, the blistering financial scandals of 2002, and the three-year, post 9/11 global recession that finally abated in 2003.

 Sure, plenty of shirts—and trillions of dollars—were lost back then.
 But the current financial crisis makes all these other episodes look like storms in a tea-cup.
 With seemingly invincible financial institutions crumbling into dust, share indexes the world over in a freefall of historic proportions, and the global economy in the emergency room, what exactly are we supposed to do?